park-holidays-uk/legal/parkleisure.co.uk/Terms and Conditions.md

 Open Day dates are available throughout the year - to enquire about Open Day availability and bookings, please contact our Telemarketing Team on **01904 235 640**

-**8.9% APR Representative on selected New Stock Holiday Homes**

-8.9% APR representative is available for the purchasing of selected stock holiday homes available at all Park Holidays & Park Leisure Parks between 1st April 2025 until 1st September 2025 inclusive.
-This offer is available to new and existing customers.

-Qualifying New 2 & 3 Bedroom stock holiday homes from ABI, Atlas, Carnaby, Delta, Pemberton, Prestige, Regal, Sunseeker, Swift, Victory, Willerby.

-This promotional offer is subject to holiday home and pitch availability, and finance is subject to status.
-Park Holidays UK Limited retain the right to withdraw or amend this promotion at any time.
-For more information on our T&C’s please click on link https://www.parkleisure.co.uk/terms-and-conditions

-Finance is provided by Paragon Bank PLC (Reg.
-No. 2248870).
-Registered Office: Registered office 51 Homer Road, Solihull, West Midlands B91 3QJ.
-Paragon Bank PLC  is authorised and regulated by the Financial Conduct Authority (FRN: 604551).
-Finance is subject to status and age restrictions, as well as terms and conditions and deposit criteria.
-Customers must have been referred to Paragon Bank PLC by Park Holidays UK Limited.

-Park Holidays UK Limited and associated Park Leisure trading names are registered in England (Reg.
-No. 02434151) who are authorised and regulated by the Financial Conduct Authority (FCA) for consumer credit broking activities under registration numbers 669336 .
-We can introduce you to a limited number of lenders who may be able to provide funding for your Holiday Home and we do not receive commission or other benefits for doing so.

-A holiday home cannot be used as your only or main residence.